NACLab/ngc-learn/docs/demonstrations/demo1_gen_models.md

-# Demonstration 1: Learning NGC Generative Models
+# Demo 1: Learning NGC Generative Models

 In this demonstration, we will learn how to use ngc-learn's Model Museum to fit an NGC generative model, specifically called a generative neural coding network (GNCN),